Wellposedness for the KdV hierarchy: Introduction

 \section{Introduction}

 The Korteweg-de Vries (KdV) equation

 is a fascinating and basic object in diverse areas: It is a generic asymptotic equation for propagating waves, and it has a deep algebraic structure visible in the existence of an infinite sequence of formally conserved energies $H_n^{\KdV}$.
-The KdV equation is a member of the KdV hierarchy: It is the Hamiltonian equation with the Hamiltonian function with respect to the Gardner Poisson structure (defined in \eqref{eq:defGardner}).
+The KdV equation is a member of the KdV hierarchy: It is the Hamiltonian equation with the Hamiltonian function